jimmyli97/human-essentials-wiki/Application-Overview.md

 ## Items
 These are an important, but perhaps not immediately intuitive, aspect of the application.
 Items are, for example, "3T Diapers", or "Baby Wipes", or "Boys Batman 4T Diapers" -- they can be as generic or as specific as necessary, and organizations have full control over what items they use in their instance of DiaperBase.

-Every Item is also connected with a **Canonical Item**, which might also be called a "Base Item" (this might be a permanent name change in the near future).
-The Canonical Items are all very generic and refer to a functional commonality -- "3T Diapers", "Huggies 3T Diapers", "Boys Batman 3T Diapers" would all have "3T Diapers" as their Canonical Item base.
+Every Item is also connected with a "Base Item".
+The Base Items are all very generic and refer to a functional commonality -- "3T Diapers", "Huggies 3T Diapers", "Boys Batman 3T Diapers" would all have "3T Diapers" as their Base Item base.

-For a much more detailed and technical description of how these work, see the Wiki article on [Canonical Items](/rubyforgood/diaper/wiki/Canonical-Items).
+For a much more detailed and technical description of how these work, see the Wiki article on [Base Items](/rubyforgood/diaper/wiki/Base-Items).

-Canonical Items are only really noticeable in two places: When creating a new item, and when communicating between PartnerBase and DiaperBase.
+Base Items are only really noticeable in two places: When creating a new item, and when communicating between PartnerBase and DiaperBase.
 Aside from those, they're more of a concern of the `SiteAdmin` role.
 For the remainder of this document, when it refers to "Item", it is referring to `Item`, unless otherwise specified.

 ### Item "Boxes" (LineItems & InventoryItems)
 Because Items are only defining *types* of physical inventory, we need a vehicle to track *quantities*.
 This application does this by piggybacking on the association.
 We currently use two different kinds of associations: **Line Items** and **Inventory Items**.
 The main practical difference between the two is that the quantities of "Line Items" are non-zero integers and the quantities of "Inventory Items" are natural numbers.